-Batteries are safe when used properly.
-However, they contain sulfuric acid (H_2SO_4) , which is extremely corrosive and can cause serious injury.
+Sealed lead-acid batteries are safe when used properly.
+However, they contain diluted sulfuric acid $(H_2SO_4)$ that is bonded in gel or glass mat.
+The bonded sulfuric acid is extremely corrosive and can cause serious injury.
 Further information to sulfuric acid can be found in the attached material safety data sheet.

-Always wear protective gloves and use the proper tools when working with lead-acid batteries.
-Observe the following instructions and read the attached ZVEI publication "Instructions for the safe handling of lead-acid accumulators (lead-acid batteries)".
+Note also the information in the attached ZVEI leaflet "Instructions for the safe handling of lead-acid accumulators (lead-acid batteries)".